doctorfree/Asciiville/conf/nvim/README.md

 Neovim has many built-in
 [key bindings](https://neovim.io/doc/user/map.html#key-mapping).
-In addition to these, many more key mappings are defined in the Asciiville Neovim configuration and by plugins.
+In addition to these, many more key mappings are defined in the Asciiville Neovim configuration and by the installed Neovim plugins.

 Key mapping is used to change the meaning of typed keys.
 The most common use is to define a sequence of commands for a function key.
 For example: